-OCR AS Level in Further Mathematics B (MEI) is designed for learners with an enthusiasm for mathematics, many of whom will go on to degrees in mathematics, engineering, the sciences and economics, or any subject where mathematics is developed further than in A Level Mathematics.
+OCR A Level in Further Mathematics B (MEI) is designed for students with an enthusiasm for mathematics, many of whom will go on to degrees in mathematics, engineering, the sciences and economics. or any subject where mathematics is developed further than in A level Mathematics.

-AS and A Level Further Mathematics build from GCSE, AS and A Level Mathematics.
-As well as building on algebra and calculus introduced in A Level Mathematics, the AS Level Further Mathematics core content introduces complex numbers and matrices, fundamental mathematical ideas with wide applications in mathematics, engineering, physical sciences and computing.
-The non-core content includes different options that can enable learners to specialise in areas of mathematics that are particularly relevant to their interests and future aspirations.
-AS Level Further Mathematics prepares learners for further study and employment in highly mathematical disciplines that require knowledge and understanding of sophisticated mathematical ideas and techniques.
+OCR A Level in Further Mathematics B (MEI) is both deeper and broader than A level mathematics.
+AS and A Level Further Mathematics build from GCSE Level and AS and A Level Mathematics.
+As well as building on algebra and calculus introduced in A Level Mathematics, the A Level Further Mathematics core content introduces complex numbers and matrices, fundamental mathematical ideas with wide applications in mathematics, engineering, physical sciences and computing.
+The non-core content includes different options that can enable students to specialise in areas of mathematics that are particularly relevant to their interests and future aspirations.
+A Level Further Mathematics prepares students for further study and employment in highly mathematical disciplines that require knowledge and understanding of sophisticated mathematical ideas and techniques.